 Student Directory Information – student information not generally considered harmful or an invasion of privacy if released.
-See ACPE 2016 Accreditation Manual Appendix 7B Guide for Student Records.

 Student Record – (1) any record (paper, electronic, video, audio, biometric etc.) directly related to the student from which the student’s identity can be recognized and (2) maintained by the education program/institution or a person acting for the institution.
-See ACPE 2016 Accreditation Manual, Appendix 7B Guide for Student Records.

 Supervised Supervision – the educational process of direct or indirect observation, exploration, instruction, feedback, and challenge of clinical supervisory work.